Merck Manual

 • Surgery is done to restore the normal passage of food through the intestines.

-The large intestine Large Intestine The large intestine consists of the Cecum and ascending (right) colon Transverse colon Descending (left) colon Sigmoid colon (which is connected to the rectum) read more depends on a network of nerves within its walls to synchronize rhythmic contractions and move digested material toward the anus, where the material is expelled as feces.
+The large intestine depends on a network of nerves within its walls to synchronize rhythmic contractions and move digested material toward the anus, where the material is expelled as feces.
 In Hirschsprung disease, the affected section of intestine cannot contract normally.
 Without these normal contractions, material in the intestines builds up.
 Sometimes, Hirschsprung disease can lead to life-threatening enterocolitis, which is inflammation of the large intestine (colon).

 Symptoms of Hirschsprung Disease

-Normally, 98% of newborns pass a dark green fecal material called meconium in the first 24 hours of life.
+Normally, almost all newborns pass meconium (a dark green material that is considered the first bowel movement) in the first 24 hours of life.
 Delayed passage of meconium raises the suspicion of Hirschsprung disease.

 Later in infancy, children with Hirschsprung disease can have symptoms that suggest intestinal obstruction, such as bile-stained vomit, a swollen abdomen, refusal to eat, malnutrition, and constipation.
 If only a small section of the intestine is affected, a child may have milder symptoms and may not be diagnosed until later in childhood or, rarely, adulthood.